Army conducts airborne exercise in Siliguri corridor - Jammu Kashmir Latest News | Tourism | Breaking News J&K

-NEW DELHI : Indian Army conducted airborne exercise involving 600 paratroopers of the elite Airborne Rapid Response teams in the sensitive Siliguri corridor on March 24 and 25, sources said on Saturday.
+NEW DELHI, Mar 26: Indian Army conducted airborne exercise involving 600 paratroopers of the elite Airborne Rapid Response teams in the sensitive Siliguri corridor on March 24 and 25, sources said on Saturday.

 Around 600 paratroopers of the Indian Army’s Airborne Rapid Response teams carried out large scale drops near the Siliguri corridor.